Our Mission & What We Do

 We create music and design sound that stands alone as a worthy contribution to art and aural enjoyment.
 We strive for constant musical improvement, excellence and understanding internally and throughout the industry.

-We are focused on providing high quality, original, artistic, and thoughtful music, sound design and voiceovers for video game, computer and casual game developers.
+We are focused on providing high quality, original, artistic, and thoughtful music, sound design and voiceovers for casual, social, AAA, and mobile game developers.
 We also work with other media such as artists' CD albums, websites, film, TV and live applications.

 Please visit the artist page to learn more about our musicians and voice talent.